angular/material-start/README.md

   </body>
 ```

 Here you used the wireframe planning and layout to identify the components and attributes needed.
-Then use the Angular Material Layout api to layout your containers and responsively adjust their sizes.
+Next, use the Angular Material Layout API to layout your containers and responsively adjust their sizes.

 <br/>
 - - -